Ananya-Mondal/Froker_Assignment1_Backend_Development/README.md

 a) Accessing this end point without any payload.
 <img src="https://github.com/Ananya-Mondal/Froker_Assignment1_Backend_Development/blob/main/img5.png" />
 b) Accessing this end point with valid payload.
 It return a access token.
-We need to use this token to access any other Api
+We need to use this token to access any other Api.
+This token is valide for 3 minutes.
 <img src="https://github.com/Ananya-Mondal/Froker_Assignment1_Backend_Development/blob/main/img6.png" />
 c) Accessing this end point with valid payload but wrong credential.
 <img src="https://github.com/Ananya-Mondal/Froker_Assignment1_Backend_Development/blob/main/img7.png" />